RAMMP Diagnostic Protocol

 Definition

-The RAMMP Diagnostic Protocol defines the standard process used to evaluate marketing risk before funds are committed.
+The RAMMP Diagnostic Protocol defines the standard process used to evaluate trust, risk exposure, and revenue feasibility in the buying journey before marketing budget is committed.

-The protocol ensures that marketing decisions are evaluated using quantitative behavioural signals rather than opinion, attribution debate, or agency proposals.
+The protocol ensures that marketing decisions are evaluated using quantitative behavioural evidence rather than assumptions, retrospective reporting, or proposed execution.

 Is this the right growth lever to fund?

-The protocol is applied before major marketing investments including:
+The protocol is applied before major marketing decisions including:

 • campaigns